Createdd/computervision_ue/README.md

 # Introduction

 This is part of the exercise class "UE Computer Vision, Oliver Bimber / Indrajit Kurmi, 2021W" at the JKU Austria.
-The responsible instituate at JKU is https://www.jku.at/en/institute-of-computer-graphics/ Whereas this a specific research project for them https://www.jku.at/en/institute-of-computer-graphics/research/projects/2021
+The responsible institute at JKU is https://www.jku.at/en/institute-of-computer-graphics/

+Whereas they have a specific research project for [Search and rescue with airborne optical sectioning](https://www.nature.com/articles/s42256-020-00261-3.epdf?sharing_token=CkVF30c-ohDFg7Bfz7vbXNRgN0jAjWel9jnR3ZoTv0Njw2M16sXA0c1i0-K0I8hyWAyPHw0VoEqSzrkBwYYyW6fhTSE6UR1hLVXodIJxrUXLGCuefrcgODgq7zmQeEDTqcs5bDAPpwteMKEXPcztPtUexI1JTEkxXmS4opWo-LA%3D)

+For further projects see: https://www.jku.at/en/institute-of-computer-graphics/research/projects/2021

 In this lab project we had to implement an unsupervised person localization algorithm.